PyO3/pyo3/guide/src/features.md

 ### `abi3`

-This feature is used when building Python extension modules to create wheels which are compatible with multiple Python versions.
+This feature is used when building Python native modules to create wheels which are compatible with multiple Python versions.

 It restricts PyO3's API to a subset of the full Python API which is guaranteed by [PEP 384](https://www.python.org/dev/peps/pep-0384/) to be forwards-compatible with future Python versions.